oroinc/documentation/backend/entities/migration.rst

     Do not use the ``doctrine:schema:update`` command with your production database.
 Instead, create migrations to update the schema of your database.
 You can read more about using migrations in the :ref:`Update Database Schema <book-entities-database-schema-update>` section.
-To run migrations and emulate complete migration process, use the ``oro:platform:update`` command.
+To run migrations and emulate the complete migration process, use the ``oro:platform:update`` command.

 .. _installer_generate: